lenhofr/mbm-ui/README.md

 Reads (GET) remain public; writes (POST/PUT/DELETE) require an authenticated session and will send an Authorization header.

+Production builds note:
+- Vite inlines env vars at build time.
+Ensure your CI/CD sets `VITE_API_BASE` (and other `VITE_…` vars) in the environment when running `npm run build`.
+- If `VITE_API_BASE` is missing in a production build, the app falls back to local storage and you won't see server recipes.
+A console warning will be emitted to aid diagnosis.

 ## Architecture & roadmap (original, preserved)

 Here’s a high-level plan to deploy a Single Page Application (SPA) for storing recipes, pictures, and ratings on AWS using S3, CloudFront, and Lambda: